Guimaras oil spill: International response

 On August 17, British oil experts, sent by SMDC's foreign insurer, arrived in Guimaras to assess the situation.
 SMDC stated that the experts will check the extent of the oil pollution.
 The Britons conducted an aerial survey over Guimaras Island and made recommendations based on their findings.

 A four-man team from the U.S. Coast Guard arrived on August 23 to assist in determining the exact location of the tanker.

-Thirteen Years after the Guimaras Oil spill

-In October 2019, Mongabay presented how Guimaras was able to rise above the worst oil spill in the Philippines.
-It was with the help from the local community members, the local government unit, and the international responders.